Lepers in our lives

 Love cannot help but to give itself to others, regardless of the outcome.
 If we are willing to love others only when it will be given back to us, what merit is there in that?
 If we are willing to love others only when they treat us well, we are not loving them unconditionally.
 In fact, if love is conditional, it is not love at all!
 Love is not love unless it is giving love.
 Love can do nothing but love, even when there are no good results that come from its efforts.

 To love these lepers, we have to be willing to forgive them over and over and over, seventy times seven times every day.
 We have to be willing to go to the cross for them.
 They don’t know how to receive our love.
 They don’t even know how to recognize it, so we have to persist and forgive and persist and forgive so that gradually our love breaks through more and more.
 If there is no breaking through despite much time and effort, then the time comes when God says, “Enough!”
-He will thank you for how hard you have tried, and He will take you out of that person’s life and bring in someone else for the next phase of the healing process.
+He will thank you for how hard you have tried, and He will lead you out of that person’s life for the next phase of the healing process.

 In the meantime, we can only persist if we continually turn to God for comfort and endurance.
 We have to repeatedly ask Him to give us renewed love for the people we’d rather be rid of.
 This is a supernatural love.
 We cannot do this without extra help from Jesus, who freely gives us everything we need in order to progress on this journey of the Passion Spirituality.